-The Continental R's stately lines were refined in the Rolls-Royce wind tunnel - at Hucknall, England.
-John Blatchley was the stylist extraordinaire who oversaw the operation.
-When combined with HJ Mulliner's alloy body - and a one-off Supersports chassis - the result was a cutting edge coupé.
-Gearing was raised from that of the Bentley R - the Continental's less sophisticated predecessor.
+The Continental R\’s stately lines were refined in the Rolls-Royce wind tunnel – at Hucknall, England.
+John Blatchley – stylist extraordinaire – oversaw the operation.
+Combined with Mulliner\’s alloy body – and a one-off Supersports chassis – the result was a cutting edge British coupé.
+Gearing was raised from that of the Bentley R – the Continental\’s less sophisticated predecessor.
 That meant long-legged power throughout the rev range.
-The straight six motor's compression ratio was also upped.
-And a big-bore exhaust system was introduced.
-As a consequence, the Continental's deep-breathing 4,566cc engine made light work of country roads.
-Aluminium bumpers, and alloy-framed bucket seats, helped keep the Continental's weight down - notwithstanding its gargantuan size.
+The straight six motor\’s compression ratio was upped.
+A big-bore exhaust system was installed.
+As a result, the Continental\’s deep-breathing 4,566cc engine made light work of country roads.
+Notwithstanding the car\’s gargantuan size, aluminium bumpers – and alloy-framed bucket seats – helped keep the weight down.

-In austerity-ravaged '50s Britain, the name 'Continental' must have conjured up visions of exotic locales.
-Replete with cars like the 'R' sweeping majestically through idyllic villages, and rolling landscapes.
-Certainly, the car's interior was furnished for far-flung travel.
-The wide, wooden dashboard housed a rev counter, and oil temperature gauge.
-Such items had been considered surplus to requirements for the saloon version of the car.
+In austerity-ravaged \’50s Britain, then, \’Continental\’ must have conjured up an exotic vision.
+Filled with cars like the R, sweeping through idyllic villages and rolling landscapes.
+Certainly, the interior came fully-furnished for far-flung travels.
+The wide wooden dashboard housed a rev counter and oil temperature gauge.
+Such items had been deemed surplus to requirements for the saloon version.
 Only 208 Continentals were built.
-The Bentley Continental R was about as exclusive as a motor-car gets.
-But then - since it was at the top of its game in every department - it was always going to be that way!
+So, the Bentley Continental R was exclusive, to say the least.
+It was, however, at the top of its game in virtually every department!